This article will explain how to detect your Windows IP address

 In addition to introducing the command prompts, we will also explain why certain sites may show a different IP address than the address shown by your command prompt, and give you some possible ways to sidestep this issue.

-Your IP address (or Internet Protocol address) is a numeric identification number that detects your computer in a given network.
+) is a numeric identification number that detects your computer in a given network.
 It is used to communicate between nodes in a system network.

 Public IP Address vs. Private IP Address